itsShnik/itsShnik.github.io/pages/index.md

 Hi I'm Nikhil Shah.
 I am a senior undergraduate student of the Department of Computer Science and Engineering, IIT Kharagpur.

-I am currently working as a research intern at SHI lab, University of Oregon and at the CERN division at Chinese University of Hong Kong.
-I have co-founded a startup called Frostlabs, where I am also involved in the ongoing research on visual question answering.
+I am currently working as a research intern at Amazon India.
+Previously, I have interned at the SHI lab, University of Oregon and at the CERN division at Chinese University of Hong Kong.

-I am enthusiastic about research in multimodal and embodied machine learning.
+I am enthusiastic about research in machine learning and product development.
 I love to read about \*nix based operating systems and Vim.
 I am fond of teaching and I write my blogs on machine learning concepts [here](https://learningturtle.github.io/Blog).

 I have enjoyed my stay at IIT Kharagpur so far.
 I am fond of photography (specially Sunsets!) and I often click something new that I see.
 In my free time I like to play basketball.
 Unlike most of my friends, I do not like to watch movies and TV shows leave apart a few.
 I'll rather go for a long walk or just sleep.